crpowers/crpowers/README.md

-Hey, I'm Carson Powers, a developer and student studying engineering. at Texas A&M University Reach me at: crpowers0@gmail.com
+Hey, I'm Carson Powers, a developer and student studying engineering at Texas A&M University.
+Reach me at: crpowers0@gmail.com

 <!---